infinispan-demos/harry-potter-quarkus/README.md

 # Before running the demo

 Quarkus uses [Infinispan Remote Client](http://infinispan.org/docs/dev/user_guide/user_guide.html#client_server).
-You need to have an Infinispan Server running before you this demo.
+You need to have an Infinispan Server running before you run this demo.

 Option 1: Use Docker `docker run -it -p 11222:11222 jboss/infinispan-server:latest` Option 2: Download and run the server